 Today, we have more scientific knowledge about health and nutrition available to us than ever before.
-Traditional health wisdom combined with cutting edge science and new nutrition insights provide us with greater opportunities for wellness and longevity.
+Traditional health wisdom, combined with cutting edge science, provide us with greater opportunities for wellness and longevity.
 Yerba mate comes from traditional societies, but has become mainstream in recent years.

 Modern Versions of Yerba Mate

 Yerba mate is now consumed all over the world.
 Modern manufacturers also produce energy drinks, extracts and canned iced teas containing yerba mate.
 The leaf extract is a supplementation form of the traditional tea.
 It provides a concentrated form of the compounds contained within the plant.